angular/flex-layout/README.md

 ### How it works!

-The Angular Flexbox Layout features enable developers to organize UI page elements in row and column structures with alignments, resizing, and padding.
+The Angular Flex Layout features enable developers to organize UI page elements in row and column structures with alignments, resizing, and padding.
 These layouts can be nested and easily used within hierarchical DOM structures.

 ![css3-flexbox-model](https://cloud.githubusercontent.com/assets/210413/20034148/49a4fb62-a382-11e6-9822-42b90dec69be.jpg)

-The Layout API is used *simply* as attributes on your HTML elements.
+The Flex Layout API is used *simply* as attributes on your HTML elements.
 That is it!

 > Technically the API is a set of Angular directives with intuitively-named selectors... 🤓